ogra/effetune/docs/plugins/eq.md

 - Easy-to-use sliders with precise control
 - One-click reset to default settings

-## Loudness Equalizer

-A specialized equalizer that automatically adjusts frequency balance based on your listening volume.
-This plugin compensates for the human ear's reduced sensitivity to low and high frequencies at lower volumes, ensuring a consistent and enjoyable listening experience regardless of playback level.

-### Listening Enhancement Guide
-- Low Volume Listening:
-  - Enhances bass and treble frequencies
-  - Maintains musical balance at quiet levels
-  - Compensates for human hearing characteristics
-- Volume-Dependent Processing:
-  - More enhancement at lower volumes
-  - Gradual reduction of processing as volume increases
-  - Natural sound at higher listening levels
-- Frequency Balance:
-  - Low shelf for bass enhancement (100-300Hz)
-  - High shelf for treble enhancement (3-6kHz)
-  - Smooth transition between frequency ranges

-### Parameters
-- **Average SPL** - Current listening level (60dB to 85dB)
-  - Lower values: More enhancement
-  - Higher values: Less enhancement
-  - Represents typical listening volume
-- **Low Frequency Controls**
-  - Frequency: Bass enhancement center (100Hz to 300Hz)
-  - Gain: Maximum bass boost (0dB to 15dB)
-  - Q: Shape of bass enhancement (0.5 to 1.0)
-- **High Frequency Controls**
-  - Frequency: Treble enhancement center (3kHz to 6kHz)
-  - Gain: Maximum treble boost (0dB to 15dB)
-  - Q: Shape of treble enhancement (0.5 to 1.0)

-### Visual Display
-- Real-time frequency response graph
-- Interactive parameter controls
-- Volume-dependent curve visualization
-- Precise numerical readouts

-## Tone Control

-A simple three-band sound adjuster for quick and easy sound personalization.
-Perfect for basic sound shaping without getting too technical.

-### Music Enhancement Guide
-- Classical Music:
-  - Light treble boost for more detail in strings
-  - Gentle bass boost for fuller orchestra sound
-  - Neutral mids for natural sound
-- Rock/Pop Music:
-  - Moderate bass boost for more impact
-  - Slight mid reduction for clearer sound
-  - Treble boost for crisp cymbals and details
-- Jazz Music:
-  - Warm bass for fuller sound
-  - Clear mids for instrument detail
-  - Gentle treble for cymbal sparkle
-- Electronic Music:
-  - Strong bass for deep impact
-  - Reduced mids for cleaner sound
-  - Enhanced treble for crisp details

-### Parameters
-- **Bass** - Controls the low sounds (-24dB to +24dB)
-  - Increase for more powerful bass
-  - Decrease for lighter, cleaner sound
-  - Affects the "weight" of the music
-- **Mid** - Controls the main body of sound (-24dB to +24dB)
-  - Increase for more prominent vocals/instruments
-  - Decrease for more spacious sound
-  - Affects the "fullness" of the music
-- **Treble** - Controls the high sounds (-24dB to +24dB)
-  - Increase for more sparkle and detail
-  - Decrease for smoother, softer sound
-  - Affects the "brightness" of the music

-### Visual Display
-- Easy-to-read graph showing your adjustments
-- Simple sliders for each control
-- Quick reset button

 ## 5Band PEQ

 A professional-grade parametric equalizer based on scientific principles, offering five fully configurable bands with precise frequency control.
 Perfect for both subtle sound refinement and corrective audio processing.